 The episode ends with the mother eventually being won over by Payton’s inspirational speech at a rally, while the daughter, still voting for Payton, understands that the politics that appeal to her are more ingenuine than she previously believed.

-The two candidates later have a conversation about how the younger generation forgets how today’s incumbents used to be viewed as progressives when fighting for issues like civil rights, but are now seen as part of the establishment.
+The two candidates later have a conversation about how the younger generation forgets how today’s incumbents used to be viewed as progressives when fighting for issues like civil rights, but are now seen as part of the system that fails to fix systemic problems.
 Ultimately, the message is that the older generation did fail to continue to address the next generation’s concerns, but that doesn’t mean their contributions should be forgotten.

 Ambition Clouds Moral Purity

 I have often seen politicians change policy stances or agree to support a law they had previously stated was wrong.
-It’s happened so many times that I’ve begun to think there are hardly any genuine politicians who have a strong moral compass.
+It’s happened so many times that it can be hard to believe there are any genuine politicians who have a strong moral compass.

 The purpose of Payton Hobart appears to be to explore how politicians end up making these decisions and justify them.
 To his credit, Payton would prefer to not run a dirty campaign.
 He wants to win because he inspires the most people and makes them believe he can do the job the best.
 When things don’t go his way, however, he begins to go back on those promises.